DiamondKMG/SICB2021_SlicerMorphWS/README.md

 # SICB2021 SlicerMorph Workshop
 This is a brief introduction to 3D Slicer and the SlicerMorph extension for the Society for Integrative and Comparative Biology annual meeting.

-## [Installing 3D Slicer and SlicerMorph]
+## Installing 3D Slicer and SlicerMorph
 [See instructions here](https://github.com/SlicerMorph/SlicerMorph#installation)

-For this workshop please download THIS version of 3D slicer for [Windos](https://download.slicer.org/bitstream/1428488), [MacOS](https://download.slicer.org/bitstream/1428525), or [Linux](https://download.slicer.org/bitstream/1429054) and then use the extention manager to install SlicerMorph.
+For this workshop please download THIS version of 3D slicer for [Windows](https://download.slicer.org/bitstream/1428488), [MacOS](https://download.slicer.org/bitstream/1428525), or [Linux](https://download.slicer.org/bitstream/1429054) and then use the extention manager to install SlicerMorph.

 ## Getting Started with 3D Slicer and SlicerMorph